AmoebaThree/RaspberryPiSetup/README.md

 ### Host

-- Turn off wlan0: `sudo ifdown wlan0`
-- Turn off wlan1: `sudo ifdown wlan1`

-- Edit `/etc/sysctl.conf` and add `net.ipv4.ip_forward=1`
-- `sudo apt-get install iptables`
-- Put the contents of `networking/host/iptables.ipv4.nat` in `/etc/iptables/ipv4.nat`
+- Put the contents of `networking/host/iptables.conf` in `/etc/iptables.conf`
 - Put the contents of `networking/host/wlan0` in `/etc/network/interfaces.d/wlan0`
 - Put the contents of `networking/host/wlan1` in `/etc/network/interfaces.d/wlan1`
 - Put the contents of `networking/host/general` in `/etc/network/interfaces.d/general`
 - **Append** the contents of `networking/host/dhcpcd.conf` to `/etc/dhcpcd.conf`
-- `networking/host/wpa_supplicant-wlan0.conf` provides an example of how to specify wifi networks to connect to in `/etc/wpa_supplicant/wpa_supplicant-wlan0.conf`
+- `networking/host/wpa_supplicant-wlan1.conf` provides an example of how to specify wifi networks to connect to in `/etc/wpa_supplicant/wpa_supplicant-wlan1.conf`

 - Install DHCP server: `sudo apt-get install isc-dhcp-server`
 - Put contents of `networking/host/dhcpd.conf` in `/etc/dhcp/dhcpd.conf`
-- Edit `/etc/default/isc-dhcp-server` and set INTERFACES="wlan0"
+- Edit `/etc/default/isc-dhcp-server` and set INTERFACESv4="wlan0" and INTERFACESv6="wlan0"

 - Install the AP server: `sudo apt-get install hostapd`
 - Put the contents of `networking/host/hostapd.conf` in `/etc/hostapd/hostapd.conf`